margiechubin/chocolate-chips/src/content/keyboard-nav/keyboard-nav.md

 Individuals with physical disabilities
 * Some people can’t use a mouse
-* Mouse requires a certain amount of dexterity
+* The mouse requires a certain amount of dexterity
 * Might use keyboard or other alternative input devices

 Screen Reader Users